How long have you been building wheels?

 What are your thoughts on building with aluminium nipples?

 The best quality aluminium nipples are built from 7075 T6 alloy.
-Overall this is only a small reduction in weight compared to brass nipples, but a measurable loss of strength.
-However, if you really must save weight here, and don't want to compromise strength and reliability, then I would suggest titanium nipples.
-Yes, they are quite expensive but they are nearly indestructible and lighter than brass nipples.
+Overall this is only a small reduction in weight compared to brass nipples, but a loss of strength.
 Also keep in mind that aluminium nipples may oxidize if exposed to too much moisture or salt water.
 This can reduce future serviceability of the wheel.
-This will never happen with brass nipples (if grease was used in the initial build) or with titanium nipples.
+This will never happen with brass nipples if grease was used in the initial build.